This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.

 3.Use gestures for enhancing language

 Children learn the meaning of words and phrases when you use gestures and point to what you are talking about.
 When my child was 12 months and older, I would take her outside and point to the tree and say “Look at the tree!”
 Or I might point to the car, and say “car.”
 Also, be sure to look back at the child and then look back at the object as you are saying the word.

-4.Interact in other ways
+4.Interact in other ways to enhance language

 Turn off the darn tv, sit down, and play with your child.
 I get it, I have been there, sometimes I just want to vegetate and let my mind be blank for a while.
 But, take 15 minutes at least a day to sit down with your child and play with them, while having a conversation.
 Ask questions about where on earth on the fish is going while riding on the back of firetruck.
 Keep the conversation going.
 This helps build social communication and conversational skills.

 I have a train set just like the one below, and it gives my daughter and I lots of inspiration for conversations!
-This is one that you can get from Melissa and Doug.

 Or these blocks would be excellent!
 There could be conversations about what your child is building, as well as many opportunities to learn words (different colors, shapes, etc.)